Pregnancy blog by our midwife Kate, 09/06/2017 updated 19/11/20

 The first few times you go out with your baby may feel quite daunting, and if your baby is being breastfed you may not be able to go out for long.
 Even if you make it out for a few minutes then that’s great.
 Try to be organised and make sure you have spare nappies, wipes and baby grows just in case!
 Exercise is great for your mental well-being as well as giving you bonding time with your baby.

+Although this can be difficult when certain restrictions are in place, there are still some virtual baby groups operating online.
 Getting to meet other parents and having time just to play with your baby can be great for confidence and bonding as well as your baby’s development.
-Speak to your midwife and health visitor to find out about groups in the local area.
+Speak to your midwife and health visitor to find out more.

 Finding bonding difficult?